Description of the historic environment

 is an ongoing project undertaken by RCAHMS and Historic Scotland.

-It is designed to map past and present land use across Scotland to
+designed to map past and present land use across Scotland to help

-Although there is limited nationally collated information on the
+Although there is only limited nationally collated information

-condition of the historic environment, the presence of management
+on the condition of the historic environment, the presence of

-plans and regular inspection regimes for many historic environment
+management plans and regular inspection regimes for many built

-assets means that a considerable amount is known locally.
+heritage assets means that a considerable amount is known

 The sources listed below provide useful national data on